bnkamalesh/webgo/README.md

 }
 ```

-When using `SendError`, the response is wrapped in WebGo's [error response struct](https://github.com/bnkamalesh/webgo/blob/master/responses.go#L23) and is sent as JSON.
+When using `SendError`, the response is wrapped in WebGo's [error response struct](https://github.com/bnkamalesh/webgo/blob/master/responses.go#L23) and is serialzied as JSON.

 ```json
 {